lbaehren/prometheus-sumo/documentation/pages/promhp/Homepage.md

 and rendering the resulting pages.

-Editing the source files and building the homepage can be done at least in two ways, depending on the user's proviciency with SCM tools (such as \ref Git);
+Editing the source files and building the homepage can be done at least in two ways, depending on the user's proviciency with SCM tools (such as \ref git);
 aside the more developers-type approach -- i.e. checking out the sources, editing them and thereafter committing back the changes -- there also exists a web-based tool to aid iterating through a number of changes, allowing to preview them